lord-vesel/dcs-doc/en/dev-docs/ah64d/plt-cockpit.md

         - The MSTR WARN lighted pushbutton will be illuminated in both crewstations.

-        - The AFT DECK FIRE warning message will be displayed on the EUFD.
+        - The 'AFT DECK FIRE' warning message will be displayed on the EUFD.

         - “AFT DECK FIRE”, “ENGINE 1 FIRE”, “ENG 2 FIRE”, “APU FIRE” voice warning messages will be heard in sequence.